 Our perfectioning of food flows into many other areas of our life, feeding our strong desire to “do it all” and “be it all.”
 It's easy to compare ourselves to others and fault ourselves for not being someone else.
 Yet, this insatiable desire to be the perfect version of someone else stands in the way of being the best version of ourselves.
 It paralyzes us from having the courage to take on challenges and initiate change for our health.

 Personally, I struggle with “perfecting” my own health routine.
-I want to cook wholesome dinners every night for my family, enjoy invigorating morning jogs to clear my mind, pack Pinterest-perfect lunchbox for my children, and—what mother doesn't want to brandish homemade granola bars at the after-school pick-up?
+I want to cook nourishing dinners every night for my family, enjoy invigorating morning jogs to clear my mind, pack Pinterest-perfect lunchbox for my children, and—what mother doesn't want to brandish homemade granola bars at the after-school pick-up?
 I get it.
 We want it all!!

 Yet, I am working on letting go the fear of not being perfect paralyze me from taking small steps forward towards health.